JacobReynolds/MoodleChecker/README.md

 -Python3 installation instructions can be found at https://www.python.org/downloads/<br>
 -Make sure Selenium(and pip) is download onto your computer.
 Download instructions can be found at https://pypi.python.org/pypi/selenium<br>
 -Firefox installation instructions can be found at https://www.mozilla.org/en-US/firefox/new/<br>
-iFor headless browsing download Xvfb in the command line<br>
+-For headless browsing download Xvfb in the command line<br>
 -Also download pyvirtualdisplay from pip
 <br><br>
 This program has only been tested on Windows and Linux<br>
 Any questions or concerns can be sent to reyno511@umn.edu